hatemalmallah/Smart-Greenhouse-ESP32/README.md

 ## Project Overview
 This repository contains the hardware design, firmware, and IoT integration for an industrial-grade Smart Greenhouse control system.
 Unlike standard automated greenhouses, this project is engineered with a strong focus on **system reliability, fault tolerance, and precise actuator control**.

 Powered by an **ESP32** microcontroller, the system monitors environmental parameters (Temperature, Humidity, Pressure, Gas, and Soil Moisture) via an I2C-managed **BME680** sensor.
-It intelligently controls 6 different actuators using dual manual/automatic modes.
+It intelligently controls 6 distinct actuators—represented by LEDs in this hardware prototype—simulating the following sub-systems: **Heating System, Cooling System, Water Pump, Grow Light, Ventilation Fan, and Humidifier**.
+The system manages all of these seamlessly using dual manual/automatic modes.

 ## Key Technical Highlights
 * **Advanced Control Logic:** Implemented **Hysteresis algorithms** for stable, threshold-based actuator switching to prevent relay chattering and system instability.